How to Protect Against Rogue Access Points on Wi-Fi

 Next Steps in Rogue Access Point Prevention

-This article has reviewed several examples of how to protect against rogue access points, from staff education to intrusion detection and prevention systems.
-Although not always the work of malicious actors, rogue access points do always represent a significant threat to the security of your network.
+This article provided several ways to protect against rogue access points, including education, detection, and policies.
+Although rogue access points are not always the work of malicious actors, rogue access points do always represent a significant threat to the security of your network.
 To ensure you minimize the risk of such security holes, it is often a good idea to have a comprehensive approach to rogue access point prevention.

-Above all else, hardware-enforced microsegmentation is integral to preventing endpoints from connecting to rogue access points before the attackers have a chance to get a foothold. .
-Combining physical and cybersecurity measures, the Byos μGateway is a microsegmentation solution that makes your endpoints invisible to attackers.
-Ready to learn more?
-Speak with us here.
+Above all else, hardware-enforced microsegmentation is integral to preventing endpoints from connecting to rogue access points before the attackers have a chance to get a foothold.
+Combining physical and cybersecurity measures, the Byos Secure Edge is a microsegmentation solution that makes your endpoints invisible to attackers.